bmurrtech/0-100-days-cloud-engineer/README.md

 > Note: if you want to create a different types of partition, simply replace `primary` with the desired partition type such as:  `efi`, `extended`, `logical`, or `msr`

 > Note on HD Sizing: If you are unsure how many MB to type in as a number when you partition the drive, you can use view it in the drive properties > volumes tab.
 Just copy and paste the number you see when partitioning a drive. <br>![alt_text](./images/volume-properties.jpg)

+> **Troubleshooting MB Size Issue**: You may get a message saying: "No usable free extent could be found.
+It may be that there is insufficient free space to create a partition at the specified size and offset."
+In my experience, I had to subtract exactly 18MB from the total volume size listed in the drive properties to get it to work.
+>> If that doesn't work for you, try this method:
+>>
+>> * Open Disk Mangagment (Windows button + search "disk" + click on "create and format hard disk partitions"
+>> * Right-click the drive you want to partition (it helps to `clean` and `convert` the drive you want to partition in diskpart first).
+>> * Click "New Simple Volume" > Hit next on the wizard GUI > take note of the value in "Simple volume size in MB"
+>> * This value is the *max amount* you can partition.
+Enter this value in the the `diskpart` CLI `create primary partition =size <that_value>`

 - Format partition: `list volume`, if the file system (Fs) reads as "RAW" then you must first format the volume to a useable file system first.
 To do so simply type: